mosdef-hub/mbuild/docs/tutorials.rst

 By default, ``Ports`` are never output from the mBuild structure.
 However, it can be useful to look at a molecule with the ``Ports`` to check your work as you go.
-The default VMD settings don't show ports where well so let's change the representation style to small vdW spheres:
+The default VMD settings don't show ports very well so let's change the representation style to small vdW spheres:

 When two ``Ports`` are connected, they are forced to overlap in space and their